 - 1 medium red onion diced

-- 12 oz russet potatoes (about 3 medium) chopped small
+- 12 oz russet potatoes chopped into small peices

 - 1/2 tbsp olive oil